-Inspired by the life of Mabel Dodge Luhan, Mabel's Call is an opera in one act (80 minutes) currently in development, scored for six soloists, chorus, and chamber ensemble.
+Inspired by the life of Mabel Dodge Luhan, Mabel's Call is an opera in one act (85 minutes) scored for six soloists, chorus (optional), and seven-piece chamber ensemble.

 In 1917, restless 38-year old Mabel abandons her life in New York City as a salon hostess and international icon of the avant-garde in order to reinvent herself in the remote village of Taos, New Mexico.

 Mabel’s journey of self-discovery leads her to Tony Lujan: a Pueblo Indian who becomes her mentor and husband.
 With Tony, Mabel builds a bridge between cultures and summons the seekers of the world—artists, writers, reformers, composers, dance choreographers—who look to the West for a cultural rebirth built from the soil of indigenous America.

 Mabel is fiercely unconventional, yet quintessentially American.
 A universal tale told on an intimate scale, Mabel's Call probes themes of identity, love, home, spirituality, and the search for a meaningful life, which will resonate with audiences everywhere.

 Excerpts from evening-length workshop reading of excerpts from Mabel’s Call in piano reduction score.
 Performed by soprano Shelley Jackson, tenor Andre Garcia-Nuthmann, and baritone Carlos Archuleta, with music direction by pianist Kristin Ditlow.
 Presented in conjunction with national touring exhibit Mabel Dodge Luhan and Company: American Moderns and the West.